delesposte/yp-fintech/README.md

 ```

 ## ⚙️ Testes
-Importe a collection do Postman
+Importe a collection no Postman
 ```
 postman.json
 ```